toolleeo/cli-apps/README.md

 * [jsonify-resume](https://github.com/ashishbinu/jsonify-resume) - A cli that converts resumes into JSON Resume schema.
 * [NestedTextTo](https://github.com/AndydeCleyre/nestedtextto) - CLI to convert between NestedText and JSON, YAML, or TOML.
 * [Pandoc](http://pandoc.org/) - Universal document file converter; handles input output from/to a number of formats: HTML, PDF, LaTeX, docx, odt, AsciiDoc, Markdown, Textile, just to mention a few; the quality of conversion strongly depends on the combination of input/output formats.
-* [Sfeed](https://codemadness.org/sfeed.html) - Sfeed is a RSS and Atom parser (and some format programs).
-It converts RSS or Atom feeds from XML to a TAB-separated file.
 * [simtex](https://github.com/simtex-dev/engine) - simtex (simplified LaTeX) allows you to convert your markdown or text lectures into LaTeX file with one command, configured with simple .json file.
 * [unoserver](https://github.com/unoconv/unoserver/) - Using LibreOffice as a server for converting documents, it allows to convert multiple documents without loading libreoffice into memory every time.
 * [Vertopal-CLI](https://github.com/vertopal/vertopal-cli) - Vertopal-CLI is a small, yet powerful utility for converting digital files to a variety of file formats using Vertopal public API.